Parthyapps/Android-Kotlin-Important-Questions/README.md

 - **onDetach()**: Detaches the fragment from its hosting activity.

 ## Jetpack Components:
-- ViewModel: Part of the Android Architecture Components.
+- **ViewModel**: Part of the Android Architecture Components.
 It is used to store and manage UI-related data in a lifecycle-aware manner, surviving configuration changes such as screen rotations.
-- LiveData: An observable data holder class that notifies UI components when data changes.
+- **LiveData**: An observable data holder class that notifies UI components when data changes.
 It’s lifecycle-aware, meaning it only updates active observers.
-- Navigation Component: Simplifies the implementation of navigation between screens and supports features like deep linking and safe arguments.
+- **Navigation Component**: Simplifies the implementation of navigation between screens and supports features like deep linking and safe arguments.
-- Paging: A component that allows users to load and display large data sets with infinite scrolling
+- **Paging**: A component that allows users to load and display large data sets with infinite scrolling
-- Jetpack Compose: A Kotlin-based toolkit for building native UI
+- **Jetpack Compose**: A Kotlin-based toolkit for building native UI
-- Android KTX: A library that increases support for the Kotlin language for app development
+- **Android KTX**: A library that increases support for the Kotlin language for app development
-- WorkManager: Used for background tasks that need guaranteed execution, such as periodic data syncing.
+- **WorkManager**: Used for background tasks that need guaranteed execution, such as periodic data syncing.
-- Room: An abstraction layer over SQLite that handles database creation and management with type-safe access to database queries.
+- **Room**: An abstraction layer over SQLite that handles database creation and management with type-safe access to database queries.
-- ViewBinding and DataBinding: ViewBinding is a simpler approach for binding views, while DataBinding allows more complex UI bindings, supporting data binding expressions in XML layouts.
+- **ViewBinding and DataBinding:** ViewBinding is a simpler approach for binding views, while DataBinding allows more complex UI bindings, supporting data binding expressions in XML layouts.

 ## RecyclerView
 - A more advanced and flexible version of ListView, used to display a large number of items efficiently.